DragonJoker/Castor3D/README.md

 ========

 Castor3D is a 3D engine written in C++ 17.
-It works on Windows and also on GNU/Linux.
+It works on Windows and on GNU/Linux.
-It relies on RendererLib as a rendering API, allowing Vulkan, OpenGL 3.X and OpenGL 4.X.
+It relies on Ashes as a rendering API, allowing Vulkan, OpenGL and Direct3D 11.
-It is still a work in progress, feel free to contribute!

 Features
 --------